 Per above, unlike a static program/algorithm, machine learning offers a dynamic, changing algorithm that adapts to data in order to offer the most relevant insights to executives, while consistently learning to offer even more pertinent insights in the future.
 With that, machine learning offers a more dynamic data analysis experience - one where executives can rely on more reliable machine calculations.
 Daily business workflows are dynamic, and thus a dynamic system must be in place to adapt to changing data sets - something that machine learning offers that classical data analysis doesn’t.

-Artificial Intelligence Will Be a Game Changer for All Business as We Know It
+3. Artificial Intelligence Will Be A Game Changer For All Businesses

 Artificial Intelligence (AI) initiatives in business are usually coupled with big data analysis in order to better produce novel business strategies and increase workflow efficiency.
 This use of “smart” computer systems can help executives make better decisions and produce better strategies based on data analysis and insights produced by AI programs.
 Though AI can leverage powerful computational power to analyze large data sets, such AI algorithms must be “trained” via the collation and parsing of large amounts of data for the program to “learn” from.